I Can't Explain: Background

 The Who have used "I Can't Explain" throughout many of their live performances, often as the opener.
 It remains a staple today.

 In a 2015 interview with Rolling Stone, Townshend referred to "I Can't Explain" as "a song, written by some 18-year-old kid, about the fact that he can't tell his girlfriend he loves her because he's taken too many Dexedrine tablets."
 In his autobiography Who I Am, Townshend says he came up with the song after being told by managers Kit Lambert and Chris Stamp to write original tunes for his up-and-coming band.
 He locked himself up in his bedroom listening to Bob Dylan, Charles Mingus, John Lee Hooker and Booker T. & the M.G.'s, and tried to summarise the feelings caused by the music, with the idea that came up the most being "I can't explain".
 Thus came the first verse, a meta approach where the lyrics are about songwriting itself.
 After being introduced to producer Shel Talmy, Townshend listened to "You Really Got Me" trying to make the rest of "I Can't Explain" a love song similar to the Kinks, hoping to please Talmy.

 Critical reception

-In 2012, Paste ranked the song number ten on their list of the 20 greatest The Who songs, and in 2022, Rolling Stone ranked the song number seven on their list of the 50 greatest The Who songs.
+In 2012, Paste ranked the song number ten on their list of the 20 greatest songs by the Who, and in 2022, Rolling Stone ranked the song number seven on their list of the 50 greatest songs by the Who.
 The song is ranked No. 9 on Pitchfork Media's list of the "200 Greatest Songs of the 1960s", No. 59 on Spins list of the "100 Greatest Singles of All Time", and No. 380 on Rolling Stones list of the "500 Greatest Songs of All Time" in 2010.

 There was a misprinted label re-released in 1968 on the second colour band series label entitled "Can't Explain" but it was soon withdrawn and released with the correct title of the song as released on the first 1964 release, and other previous and future label releases.